Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Introduction

 \section{Introduction}

-Discrete-valued inputs are common in autonomous systems, as many actuators operate in an on–off manner or with finitely many magnitude levels.
-Examples include relays, transistors, and flow-control valves.
-Direct trajectory-generation methods for such systems are computationally challenging because the discrete actuator behavior introduces mixed-integer constraints into the optimization problem.
-Mixed-Integer Convex Programs (MICPs) are inherently difficult to solve, lacking general convergence guarantees and exhibiting exponential growth in runtime with the number of decision variables \cite{Achterberg2013MICP}.
-These computational challenges render MICPs unsuitable for safety-critical, real-time applications such as aerospace guidance and autonomous vehicle control \cite{Malyuta2021TrajGenAerospace}.
+Discrete-valued inputs are common in physical systems, as many actuators operate in an on–off manner or with finitely many magnitude levels.
+Spacecraft performing proximity maneuvers such as rendezvous and capture have actuator configurations that predominantly rely on discrete-valued actuators such as reaction control thrusters \cite{pasand_study_2017}.
+Optimal control of such systems is computationally challenging since the discrete actuator behavior introduces mixed-integer constraints.
+Mixed-Integer Programs (MIPs) can numerically solve such control problems, but are inherently difficult to solve, lacking general convergence guarantees and exhibiting exponential growth in runtime with the number of decision variables \cite{junger_mixed_2013}.
+These computational challenges render MIPs unsuitable for real-time applications such as autonomous vehicle control \cite{malyuta_advances_2021}.